 Once the survey is completed and the data collected and summarised, notify your respondents about the information obtained and the actions taken in this regard.
 You can do it using e.g. a LIVE report.
 Maintaining good communication with the respondents will allow you to use old relationships in the future and obtain the information you need with less effort and time.
 A respondent who knows that his/her opinion influenced the decisions taken is more willing to continue cooperation.

-You can also test the capabilities of Startquestion tool to create online surveys for free, for 14 days.
+You can also test the capabilities of the Startquestion tool to create online forms for free, for 14 days.

 Ula is a content writer with experience in journalism and SEO copywriting, who found her place in the IT world (which was a big surprise even, or maybe mostly, for her).
 Currently Content Marketing Team Leader in Startquestion with 5 years of experience in creating professional content in the fields of HR and Marketing research, Customer Experience, and User Experience.
 After work Ula is an obsessive reader, Harry Potter psycho fun and traveler who catches every occasion to see the world and taste good food – both locally and globally.